 - 2016 UQ Water Forum (4-5 July)

 - Australian Water and Environmental Research Alliance

-GCI' sustainable water research involves input from several UQ schools, institutes or centres including:
+GCI's sustainable water research involves input from many UQ schools, institutes or centres including:

 - Centre for Water in the Minerals Industry

 - Institute for Social Science Research